2332coder/Rock_paper_scissors/README.md

 # Rock_paper_scissors
-Making a simple rock paper scissor game
+Making a simple rock paper scissor game without CSS as of now